Guide to student loan interest rates

 With private student loans, multiple factors go into that decision, including:

-- The lender: Each lender has its own criteria for calculating risk and determining how much to charge.
+• The lender: Each lender has criteria for calculating risk and determining how much to charge.

-- Your annual income: It’s important for lenders to understand whether you can actually afford to make your monthly payments.
-They’ll use your gross monthly income to get an idea of your ability to pay.
+• Your annual income: Lenders need to understand whether you can afford to make your monthly payments.
+They’ll use your gross monthly income to understand your ability to pay.

-It’s also important to keep in mind that the length of time you take to repay your loan has a significant impact on how much interest you’ll pay in total.
-For example, if you choose a 20-year repayment plan over a 10-year plan, you’ll end up paying more money overall because of the extended timeline.
+It’s also important to remember that the length of time you take to repay your loan significantly impacts how much interest you’ll pay in total.
+If you choose a 20-year repayment plan over a 10-year one, you’ll pay more overall money because of the extended timeline.

 What is a good student loan interest rate?

-What counts as a good rate largely depends on the interest rate market at the time you apply.
-In some markets, 7 percent might be a great deal, while in others, 2 percent might be a plausible rate.
+What counts as a good rate largely depends on the interest rate market when you apply.
+In some markets, 7 percent might be a great deal, while 2 percent might be a plausible rate in others.

 To get a measure of how good an interest rate is, one thing you can do is compare it to the federal student loan rate.
 Federal loans typically have reasonable interest rates.
 To get a similar or better rate on a private loan, especially a fixed-rate loan, you need to have very strong credit.

 A “good” interest rate can also look different for each borrower.
-A borrower with an average credit score or a short credit history should not expect to receive the lowest rates advertised; in this case, finding the best interest rate for their financial situation requires comparing personalized offers from several different lenders.
+A borrower with an average credit score or a short credit history should not expect to receive the advertised lowest rates.
+In this case, finding the best interest rate for their financial situation requires comparing personalized offers from several lenders.

 How to calculate student loan interest

-Keep in mind that as your principal balance goes down, so will the amount you pay in interest.
+As your principal balance decreases, so will the amount you pay in interest.
 Also note that if you have a variable-rate loan, your interest rate will fluctuate.
 Finally, if your lender charges compound interest, you’ll pay interest on both the principal loan amount and any unpaid interest accrued, which would increase your monthly payment.

 The bottom line

 Student loan rates are the percentage you pay on top of the principal borrowed, and they can come in fixed or variable rates.
-Federal student loans can often have more attractive rates than private loans, and offer more consumer protections.
-Rates can be affected by a variety of factors, like market changes, your credit score, your debt-to-income ratio and the term of the loan.
+Federal student loans can often have more attractive rates than private loans and offer more consumer protections.
+Rates can be affected by various factors, like market changes, your credit score, your debt-to-income ratio and the loan term.

 Frequently asked questions